vas3k/home-assistant-berlin-transport/README.md

   entities:
     - sensor.stop_id_900110001 # use your entity IDs here
     - sensor.stargarder_str # they might be different from mine
+  show_cancelled: true # show or hide the cancelled departures.
+When not defined or true, the cancelled departures will be shown as struk-through.
 ```

 ## 🚨 Update